biocommons/hgvs/doc/source/installation.rst

 Ubuntu 13.04 (Python 2.7.3), and Ubuntu 12.04 (Python 2.7.3).
 Other
 platforms and dependency versions are expected to work but are not tested.

+``hgvs`` currently requires PostgreSQL client libraries.
+We are planning to switch to a REST interface and eliminate this dependency in mid-2015.
+On Ubuntu, try ``sudo apt-get install libpq-dev``.

 Optionally, first build a virtualenv::

   $ sudo apt-get install python2.7 python2.7-dev libpq-dev mercurial virtualenvwrapper